-Standard pricing is determined by 3 elements: the type of edition/server, the type of seats and the level of support.
+Standard pricing is determined by 3 elements: the type of edition/server, the type of user license, and the level of support.

-- Enterprise is a multi-server edition with an unlimited seat limit and the ability to scale up and out.
+- Enterprise is a multi-server edition with an unlimited number of users and the ability to scale up and out.
 Enterprise provides Tablet, Mobile Phone Access, standard Mapping capabilities as well as Publisher Report Bursting for platform users.

-There are two seat types available for Pyramid 2018:
+There are two user license types available for Pyramid:

-- Professional seats have full access to all Pyramid 2018 modules: Model, Discover, Present, Publish, Administer, Content Management, Formulate, and Illustrate.
+- Professional user licenses have full access to all Pyramid modules: Model, Discover, Present, Publish, Administer, Content Management, Formulate, and Illustrate.
 The abilities including creating and building content and models as well as viewing, sharing and printing content.

-- Viewer seats can only view and interact with content created by Pro users.
+- Viewer user licenses can only view and interact with content created by Pro users.
 Content is limited to Discover reports and visualizations, Present dashboards and rendered output from Publish (like PDF documents and Word files).

-There are four support levels for Pyramid 2018: Free, Silver, Gold, and Platinum.
+There are four support levels for Pyramid: Free, Silver, Gold, and Platinum.

 - Free: Online tutorials, online help, and access to the Pyramid Analytics community forum